DefinitionThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-Strictly limited to the site of exposure (back of the hand, interdigital spaces, more rarely palms), two-dimensional, scaly and itchy erythema, grouped nodules and plaques , also vesicles or blisters .
+Erythema strictly limited to the site of exposure (back of the hand, interdigital spaces, rarely palms), two-dimensional, scaly and itchy erythema, grouped nodules and plaques, depending on the acuity also vesicles or blisters.
 In addition, erosions, crusts and scratching effects.

 TherapyThis section has been translated automatically.